xajkep/Teaching-HEIGVD-TWEB-2015-Project/specifications/api_spec.md

 The server will then issue an authAndJoinResponse message.

 ## catchUp
-This message is issued after a successful authAndJoin It tells the server that you are ready to receive asynchronous messages.
+This message is issued after a successful authAndJoin<br />
+It tells the server that you are ready to receive asynchronous messages.<br />
 The server will not respond when a catchUp message is sent from an unauthenticated client.

 Once sent, the server will immediately send you these messages, so you can catch up: